Memories of Midnight: Plot summary

 Spyros tries to destroy Costa by convincing drug dealer Tony Rizzoli to trick Costa into taking a drug shipment into the USA.
 Costa kills Tony, destroys his shipment, and threatens to kill Melina.
 Melina assures Spyros that she can take care of herself.
 Spyros's house is attacked but he and his wife survive.
 Melina finally believes that Costa wants to kill them, so kills herself and frames Costa for the murder.
 Meanwhile, Costa has ordered the killing of Catherine.

 Costa is arrested for Melina’s murder.
 Only Sypros can give him an alibi for the murder, but he refuses.
 Chotas reappears, in a wheelchair, having survived the house fire.
 He defends Costa in court, convincing Spyros into testifying in return for all of Costa’s assets, arguing that forcing him into poverty would be worse than death.
 Meanwhile, Costa and Chotas arrange for Costa’s assets to be transferred to a firm owned by Chotas, so Spyros will get nothing.

 Catherine falls in love with her psychoanalyst, Alan Hamilton.
 Three strange men arrive in London, and Catherine suspects them, but only at the last minute realizes that in fact it is their office boy who intends to kill her.
-He locks her in the basement and turns up the thermostat of the boiler, which will explode when it reaches 400 C. She survives, learns the truth about Costa and his conviction, and marries Alan.
+He locks her in the basement and turns up the thermostat of the boiler, which will explode when it reaches 400 C. She survives by hiding in a nearby bomb shelter, learns the truth about Costa and his conviction, and eventually marries Alan.

 In the meantime, Costa is being tried for a murder he didn't commit, but Spyros testifies on the last day of the trial, freeing him.
 On the drive home, Chotas tells Costa that even though he liked Noelle Page, he still helped kill her.
 He also says he has donated all Costa’s assets to the convent, since he does not wish to continue living after what Costa did to him.
 Finally, he drives the car off a cliff, killing Costa and himself.